My Better Than Takeout Chicken Fried Rice recipe uses five simple ingredients in one dish that packs protein and veggie goodness all in one.

 Yes.
 It is!

-This dish packs a nutritious punch and your kids are none the wiser.
+This homemade dish packs a healthy nutritious punch and your kids are none the wiser.
 You get a protein boost from the chicken and peas and surprisingly, the soy sauce.
 Just go easy on the sauce because it can be high in sodium.

 To make this chicken fried rice, you will need these ingredients: